ark-lang/ark/README.md

 The language is still in development.
 More information/specifics can be found in [`/docs/`](/docs/).
-The compiler is written in C and LLVM is used for the backend.
+The compiler is written in C and uses LLVM as its backend.

 Building
 --------